crpietschmann/portfolio/_imports/_posts/2007-10-19-virtual-earth-6-bug-showswitch-parameter-of-loadmap-method-no-longer-works.markdown

 <!-- more -->

-<em>Update 12/29/2007: This is no longer a bug.
-It has been fixed since I originally posted this.</em>
+*Update 12/29/2007: This is no longer a bug.
+It has been fixed since I originally posted this.*